 Royal approval for £5.5m Melton cattle market

-Morgan Sindall was selected to build the £5.5 million facility by Melton Borough Council through Scape Group’s empa framework, which has since been replaced by Scape's Regional Construction framework, which Morgan Sindall was successfully appointed to earlier this year.
+Morgan Sindall was selected to build the £5.5 million facility by Melton Borough Council through SCAPE’s empa framework, which has since been replaced by SCAPE's Regional Construction framework, which Morgan Sindall was successfully appointed to earlier this year.

 Working in partnership with Leicester-headquartered construction consultancy, Pick Everard, the project team was able to construct the new building on the existing site of the 1,000-year-old cattle market, breathing new life into the historical venue and securing its operation for the next two decades.